-'Byzantine Melodists' is a newly established choir in the British Isles whose aim is to promote Byzantine Chant as a distinct musical genre through concerts and workshops.
+'Byzantine Melodists' aims to promote Byzantine Chant as a distinct musical genre through concerts and workshops.
 It is made up of professional chanters and musicians.

 Byzantine chant is a form of sacred chant whose origins lie in the traditions of early psalmody and the music of the ancient world.
 It flourished in the Byzantine Empire, which at its height spanned the Mediterranean and whose rich history from the 4th century AD onwards endured for over a thousand years during which time the Chant would have echoed in the great churches of Constantinople and in the great cities and monasteries of the Byzantine world.
 After the fall of the Queen of Cities in 1453, Byzantine chant continued to develop, transmitted by master musicians both from Ottoman-ruled Constantinople as well as other regions, including Mount Athos and Venetian-ruled Crete.